Why This Matters

 Birefringence

-• Causes double refraction where light splits into ordinary and extraordinary rays vibrating perpendicular to each other
+- Causes double refraction where light splits into two rays vibrating perpendicular to each other, each traveling at a different speed

 Interference Colors

-Compare: Birefringence vs. interference colors—birefringence is the intrinsic property (fixed for each mineral), while interference colors are what you observe (varies with grain thickness and orientation).
-Same mineral can show different colors in different grains depending on how it's cut.
+Compare: Birefringence vs. interference colors: birefringence is the intrinsic property (fixed for each mineral), while interference colors are what you observe (varies with grain thickness and orientation).
+The same mineral can show different colors in different grains depending on how it's cut relative to the optic axis.

 Orientation-Dependent Behavior: Extinction and Color Change